raj-saxena/blog-site/content/blog/02__Java-9-to-13-features/index.md

 ---

 Programming tools, frameworks are becoming more and more developer friendly and offer better and modern features to boost developer productivity.
-Java was for a long time infamous for having slow release train.
-However, keeping up with times, Java has moved to a cadence of releasing new features with a version upgrade every 6 months.
-Since then there have been a lot of cool features and tools that have been added.
+Java was for a long time infamous for having slow release trains.
+However, keeping up with times, Java has moved to a cadence of releasing new features with a version upgrade every 6 months (every March and September).
+Since then there have been a lot of cool features and tools that have been added to every java developer's toolset.

 This is __a quick summary of the latest features introduced between Java 9 to Java 13__.